Lahoma, Oklahoma

 Lahoma is a town in Garfield County, Oklahoma, United States.
-The population was 611 at the 2010 census, a 5.9 percent gain over the figure of 577 in 2000.
+As of the 2020 census, Lahoma had a population of 539.
 Its name was formed from the last three syllables of Oklahoma.
 Until the 1960s, Lahoma was a farm town.
 Later, it became primarily a bedroom community for people who commuted to work in Enid.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.3 sqmi, all land.

 Lahoma lies in western Garfield County, 11 miles west of the county seat of Enid.